unic-ailab/TSFM-Robustness-Evaluation/README.md

 1. `robust_tsfms_experiment_runner.ipynb` — regenerates run-level RMSE and PICP from the SKAB source data and the three forecasting models.
 This is the expensive, GPU-oriented stage.
 2. `robust_tsfms_rmse_picp_results_all_runs.csv` — the archived run-level metrics used for the current paper analysis.
 Include it in the repository so tables can be rebuilt without rerunning models.
-3. `future_internet_2026_reproduction_code.ipynb` — validates the run-level metrics and regenerates the tables and figures.
+3. `robust_tsfms_reproduction_code.ipynb` — validates the run-level metrics and regenerates the tables and figures.
 It reads the archived CSV by default.
 Set `USE_REGENERATED = True` to analyze a fresh runner output.

 Basic package prerequisites:
 - `pandas`